PTT Bulletin Board System: The death of Taiwan’s representative in Osaka

-Like all other anonymous or semi-anonymous internet communities in Taiwan, there’s plenty of fake news and many acts of cyberbullying on PTT.
+Like all other anonymous or semi-anonymous internet communities in Taiwan, there's plenty of fake news and many acts of cyberbullying on PTT.
 In recent years, the most notable is one of Su Chii-Cherng (蘇啟誠), Taiwan's representative in Osaka, who committed suicide in 2018.
 Su Chii-Cherng left a letter saying he was suffering from hate speech received.
 His office was accused of not assisting Taiwanese tourists stranded at the Kansai International Airport in the wake of Typhoon Jebi.

-During the Typhoon Jebi crisis, fake news said that the Taiwanese tourist had to identify themselves as Chinese in order to be allowed to board China’s bus that was used during the rescue efforts, and therefore led the other netizens in PTT to begin to criticize Frank Hsieh (謝長廷), Taiwan's representative in Japan.
+During the Typhoon Jebi crisis, fake news said that the Taiwanese tourist had to identify themselves as Chinese in order to be allowed to board China's bus that was used during the rescue efforts, and therefore led the other netizens in PTT to begin to criticize Frank Hsieh (謝長廷), Taiwan's representative in Japan.
 However, soon, a PTT account with the username "idcc" posted messages that claimed the Osaka office was out of Frank Hsieh's control and criticized the Osaka office should take all responsibility for the crisis.
-This was a untrue because the Osaka office directly reports to Frank Hsieh’s office which was in fact the highest ranking government office of Taiwan in Japan, It was the Taiwan Representative Office.
+This was an untrue because the Osaka office directly reports to Frank Hsieh's office which was in fact the highest ranking government office of Taiwan in Japan, It was the Taiwan Representative Office.
 Yet, the Osaka office took the blame from the media and netizens.
 Su finally found it unbearable and decided to commit suicide.
-Prosecutors later found that the account’s IP address could be linked directly to Slow Yang (楊蕙如), who is considered as pro-DPP figure and a member of Frank Hsieh’s faction.
-Furthermore, Slow Yang was accused of paying and asking others to post such fake news in order to protect Frank Hsieh at the expense of Mr. Su’s life.
+Prosecutors later found that the account's IP address could be linked directly to Slow Yang (楊蕙如), who is considered as pro-DPP figure and a member of Frank Hsieh's faction.
+Furthermore, Slow Yang was accused of paying and asking others to post such fake news in order to protect Frank Hsieh at the expense of Mr. Su's life.